Suicide in South Africa

-Suicide in South Africa is a public health and social problem that contributes to premature mortality and disability.
-National estimates and international modelling show that South Africa experiences tens of thousands of deaths from intentional self-harm each year.
-In 2021, the country recorded an age standardised suicide rate of about 22.3 per 100,000 people, ranking it the sixth highest globally.
+Suicide in South Africa is a public health and social problem that contributes to premature mortality and disability, particularly among young people and men.
+National estimates and international modelling indicate that South Africa experiences approximately 14,000 deaths from intentional self-harm each year, though official recorded figures are often lower due to under-reporting.
+As reported in 2024, the country's estimated suicide rate is 23.5 per 100,000, while the WHO's most recent age standardized rate for 2021 is 22.3 per 100,000.

 Background

 Suicide is among the leading causes of death for adolescents and young adults in South Africa, and has been highlighted in multiple national and regional reports as a priority for mental health policy and prevention efforts.
 National registration data are used by Statistics South Africa to report deaths due to intentional self-harm (suicide) and related external causes.